14 DIY Wood Carving & Whittling Projects You Can Make Today (with Pictures)

 Wood carving and whittling is a fantastic way to pass the time and create something artistic.
 If you are a woodcarver, you may be looking for some new projects to create, so we’ve assembled as large a list as possible to help give you ideas no matter what your skill level is.
 Some projects are functional while others are purely for show, but each will help improve your abilities to take on more complex projects.

 Join us while we look at each idea and talk a little about it, so you have a good idea if it’s right for you.

-51 Wood Carving and Whittling Ideas
+The 14 Wood Carving & Whittling Ideas

-2. Comfort Birdie
+1. Comfort Birdie by Instructables

 The Comfort Birdie is perfect for beginner and intermediate whittlers, and it helps you get a sense of proportion as you create.
 Putting a nice finish on it makes it stand out, and it would make a great tree ornament.